Omega-3 Nutrition in Shrimp Diets: Profitability, Sustainability, and Market Value

 Veramaris algal oil

 Shrimp rely entirely on innate immunity.
-Without an adaptive immune system or antibodies, they depend on cellular defenses, primarily hemocytes and granulocytes, to respond to disease and stress.
+Without an adaptive immune system or antibodies, they depend on circulating immune cells — hemocytes and granulocytes — to respond to disease and environmental stress.

-To better understand how omega-3 nutrition affects shrimp health, tank trials were conducted with Pacific whiteleg shrimp (Litopenaeus vannamei).
+To evaluate how Omega-3 nutrition affects shrimp physiology and performance, tank trials were conducted with Pacific whiteleg shrimp (Litopenaeus vannamei).
 Three experimental diets were evaluated:

 • A control diet with 0.4% EPA & DHA – a level commonly seen in commercial shrimp farming